NikolaosProjects/AI-Object-Outline-and-Animation/README.md

   ```
 </details>

-The script automatically loads the appropriate picture using a link to my github (no need to download the picture).
-The image is read from the URL in a raw byte data form, where the information regarding the image's colors cannot be interpreted by a human or the AI model.
+By default, the model is coded to showcase its abilities on a stock set of images, which it automatically loads using a link to my github.
+The selected image is read from the URL in a raw byte data form, where the information regarding the image's colors cannot be interpreted by neither a human nor the AI model.
 I converted each of these raw bytes to an integer using numpy arrays.
 That way, the information for the colors of each image was represented by a number (0-255 BGR form, converted to RGB) that could be used to display the image, and also to be processed by the AI model.
-It is important to note that this decoding process resulted in a flattened 1-D array where the Red, Green and Blue values for each pixel were scattered and not colleceted into individual packets of [Red,Green,Blue].
+It is important to note that this decoding process resulted in a flattened 1-D array where the Red, Green and Blue values for each pixel were listed in succession and not colleceted into individual packets of [Red,Green,Blue].
 In order to reformat these numbers in a way that would allow me to display and analyze each image using AI, I used CV2.

 I provided CV2 with the above decoded integer RGB values representing the image, and it created an outter array of dimensions equal to the image's resolution (for example for a 640x640 pixel image, the corresponding CV2 array would have 640 columns and 640 rows).
 Each entry in this outter array represented each of the picture's pixels.
 Each one of these entries (each pixel), was defined as an individual list of 3 elements.
 Element 1 was the intensity of Red color for that pixel.
 Element 2 was the intensity of Green color for that pixel, and element 3 was the intensity of Blue color for that pixel.
 Thus, each entry of the outter 640 x 640 array represented the color for each pixel in the given image.
 This is a very important detail, as it means that the image was represented by a tensor.

 After this important converson, I defined a function which set all the graph and animation parameters for the specific picture.
 The selected and reformated image is presented to the user every time the script is ran.

-NOTE: to allow the program to continue, any plot that pops up needs to be closed first.
+To allow the program to continue, any plot that pops up needs to be closed first.

 <details>
   <summary>🔹Click for Code</summary>